-Gardiner, Montana is located at the North Entrance to Yellowstone National Park, where wildlife sightings are all but guaranteed.
+Gardiner, Montana, is located at the North Entrance to Yellowstone National Park, where wildlife sightings are all but guaranteed.
 After all, Yellowstone is home to the largest concentration of wildlife in the lower 48 states.
-And Gardiner’s position at the base of the Northern Range—the area between Gardiner and Cooke City and one of the best regions for spotting wildlife in all of Yellowstone—makes Gardiner the perfect basecamp for wildlife watching enthusiasts around the world.
+And Gardiner’s position at the base of the Northern Range—one of the best regions for spotting wildlife in all of Yellowstone—makes the town the perfect basecamp for wildlife watching enthusiasts around the world.

 Winter wildlife watchers in Yellowstone/Yellowstone NPS